ikuhamada/state-hands-on/CMD/CMD41/SC/index.rst

 Getting started
 ===============

-First of all, we login the cluster system.
+First of all, we log in to the supercomputer system (ohtaka) at ISSP, The University of Tokyo.

 .. code:: bash